-This taboo topic is starting to come out of the dark (so to speak) and more and more couples are wanting to try it.
+This taboo topic is starting to come out of the dark (so to speak) and more and more partners are wanting to try it.

-Both men and women are curious and often their curiosity kills the pleasure that could be attained.
+They are curious and often their adventurous nature kills the pleasure that could be obtained.

 There isn’t much research surrounding anal sex and the role that the anus plays in sexual pleasure.
 I suspect that there is erectile tissue in and around the anal sphincter.
 I’m relying here on my own, other somatic sex experts, and my students’ felt experience.

 If you look at the anus in an aroused state it is usually puffed up, that tells me that more blood is entering the area upon arousal.

 And did you know that the anus has the second highest concentration of nerve endings, second only to the clitoris in the vulva body?
 That’s a lot of pleasure packed nerves to stimulate.